Denis Mită

 Aug 2023 - Apr 2024

-The core product of the startup was generating studio-quality headshots from everyday photos using AI.
-I developed image editing tools and standardized client-side image resizing using the HTML Canvas element.
-Additionally, I integrated external image processing and editing APIs, providing users with a range of advanced editing options.
+The core product used generative AI to produce studio-quality headshots from everyday photos.
+I built image editing tools, standardized client-side image resizing via the HTML Canvas element, and integrated external image processing and editing APIs to give users advanced editing capabilities — all powered by AI models running inference on the backend.

-On a broader platform level, I contributed to shifting the product towards B2B solutions.
-This involved implementing a corporate team feature for professional headshots, establishing a commissioning program for photographers to contribute their work to the platform's photo collection, and enabling product linking to photos, allowing users to "buy the look" they admired.
+On the business side, I helped pivot the product toward B2B solutions: a corporate team feature for professional headshots, a commissioning program for photographers, and product linking to photos so users could "buy the look" they admired.

-One of the more technically challenging features I developed was a public API dashboard that mirrored the product's capabilities, enabling external clients to integrate our platform's functionalities into their own businesses.
+One of the more challenging features I developed was a public API dashboard that exposed the platform's AI-powered capabilities to external clients, enabling them to integrate headshot generation and image editing directly into their own products.

 React.js